 To calculate the EBITDA margin, divide EBITDA by total revenue.
 The higher the EBITDA margin, the lower the company's operating expenses relative to its revenue.
 A company with a high EBITDA margin is more efficient and likely to be more profitable overall because it generates high EBITDA while keeping operating expenses low.

-Comparing companies using EBITDA
+How to compare companies using EBITDA

 Let's evaluate the performance of two companies: Company A and Company B. Identical in every way, A is partially funded by debt while B is funded by equity.